Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/Assignment 1.md

 ![image](https://github.com/user-attachments/assets/04f01e22-a5bc-4e12-bb6a-af93eb7274fa)

-A/A:
+- A/A:
   If A is symmetric, xAy implies yAx.
   If A is asymmetric, xAy implies ¬(y A x).
   Both cannot hold simultaneously, causing a conflict (X).

-A/Ai:
+- Symmetric A / Asymmetric Ai
   If A is symmetric, xAy implies yAx.
-For Ai, xAiy implies yAix.
-Asymmetry of A would conflict with symmetry of Ai.
-Hence, inconsistency (X).

-Ai/A:
-If Ai is symmetric implies xAi and yAix, but since Ai​ is the inverse of A (which is asymmetric), this creates a contradiction where xAy forbids yAx.
-Symmetry and asymmetry cannot coexist for inverse properties.
+  If Ai is asymmetric, xAiy implies ¬(yAix).
+  Therefore, this creates a conflict as symmetry and asymmetry cannot coexist.

-Ai/Ai:
+- Ai/Ai:
+  Same as A/A

+- Symmetric A / Asymmentric B:
+  As B is a subproperty of A in order to avoid contradictions it should inherit the property of A.
+  If A is symmetric, xAy implies yAx
+  However, if B is asymmetric as a sub-property of A, it requires that xBy implies ¬(yBx) Therefore, B being symmetric creates a logical contradiction with A's asymmetry.

+- Symmetric B/ Asymmetric Ai
+  If B is symmetric, xBy implies yBx
+  If Ai, as the inverse of A, is asymmetric and requires that xAiy implies ¬(yAix) The symmetry of B and the asymmetry of Ai cannot coexist without contradiction due to the inverse relationship          between A and Ai

+- B/B:
   same as A/A

-B/A:
-If A is symmetric or asymmetric, B must align with these characteristics due to its sub-property status

-B/Ai
-If B, inverse of A, is symmetric it means that yAx and xAy both hold.
-This contradicts Ai´s asymmetry, where xAiy forbids yAix. making it impossible for B to be symmetric and Ai asymmetric.

-B/B:
-same as A/A

-B/Bi:
-Bi as the inverse of B can conflict if B is symmetric or asymmetric.
-The inverse relationship can cause contradictions with symmetry or asymmetry (X).

-B/Ai:
-If xAy implies yAx (symmetry) or ¬(yAx) (asymmetry), then B as a sub-property of A and Ai​ as its inverse can conflict because xBy and xAi​y may not align due to the inverse relationship (X).
+- Symmetric B / Asymmetric Bi:
+  If B is symmetric, xBy implies yBx
+  If Bi, as the inverse of B, is asymmetric, meaning xBiy implies ¬(yBix).
+  The symmetry of B contradicts the asymmetry of Bi, as their inverse relationship requires consistency that cannot       hold simultaneously.

+- Symmetric B / Asymmetric Ai:
+  If B is symmetric, xBy implies yBx
+  Ai, as the inverse of A, is asymmetric and requires that xAiy implies ¬(yAix) The symmetry of B and the asymmetry of Ai cannot coexist without contradiction due to the inverse relationship       between A and Ai

-Bi/Bi:
+- Bi/Bi:
   same as A/A

 - Ref/Irref